GeminiCCCC/SystemDesign/README.md

 ## 30. Spark and Flink

 a.
 Flink offers true native streaming, while Spark uses micro batches to emulate streaming.
 That means Flink processes each event in real-time and provides very low latency.
 Spark, by using micro-batching, can only deliver near real-time processing.
 For many use cases, Spark provides acceptable performance levels.

+## 31. H3 and S2

+a.
+Hexagon's all 6 neighbors have same distance to to center, while squares's 8 neighbors have different distance.
+b.
+H3 converts long/lag into a 64 bits integer which can save 50% space comparing to store long/lat pairs, and also faster than text